Anilkumawat7896/REACT/Ignition of the app/igniting_Rev_01/README.md

     ```javascript
         "scripts": {
-            "dev" : "parcel src/index.html --port 3000"
+            "dev" : "parcel src/index.html --port 3000 --open chrome"
         },
     ```

-    in place of dev you can use any name you like and in place of 3000 you can use any port number you like but this are some industries best prectises so I have mentioned it here
+    in place of dev you can use any name you like and in place of 3000 you can use any port number you like but this are some industries best prectises so I have mentioned it here.Even if you want to open it in a perticular browser then you can use <code>--open chrome</code> or any other browser name.

     after this script you can run this script by this command